 Solving this dilemma would require me to create a therapeutic relationship with the parents.
 It promotes cooperation and is based on mutual trust and respect (Pullen & Mathias, 2010).
 First, I will specify the problem, which is the conflict of interests of the father and the mother.
 Next, I will collect information from both parents on why their views are differing.
 Next, I will come up with alternatives, which will help both of them understand that the child needs treatment.
 For instance, I will consider educating them on meningitis or reporting them to the child welfare authorities.
 Next, I will choose the most appropriate method, which is explaining to the parents the condition and telling them the importance of agreeing on child treatment.
 Patient education has been proven as a powerful tool in influencing the knowledge and attitude toward seeking medical and nursing care (Oyetunde & Akinmeye, 2015).
 Next, I will follow my ethical standards educating them on the condition.
 Lastly, I will evaluate the influence of my model and consider a suitable way of preventing such problems from occurring.

 Explaining My Decision to the Family

 Ethical decision-making is demanding.
 However, the six-step process of making a choice is useful and appropriate to handle any challenge, especially the one described in the case study.
-By means of this model, it is easy to examine ethical dilemmas, analyze various solutions, and come up with decisions benefiting all the parties involved.
-Therefore, specifying the problem, gathering information, determining alternatives, educating the parents on the importance of treatment, analyzing ethical aspects and evaluating possible outcomes of the decision can help to solve the ethical dilemma in the case study.
+Using this model, it is easy to examine ethical dilemmas, analyze various solutions, and come up with decisions benefiting all the parties involved.
+Therefore, specifying the problem, gathering information, determining alternatives, educating the parents on the importance of treatment, analyzing ethical aspects, and evaluating possible outcomes of the decision can help to solve the ethical dilemma in the case study.